EPC Group - Enterprise Microsoft AI, SharePoint, Power BI, and Azure Consulting

 AI Hub & Visibility

-• AI usage analytics by user and department
+• AI usage analytics by user, department, and application

 Audit & Investigation

-• AI interaction audit logging (prompts + responses)
+• AI interaction audit logging — prompts, responses, documents accessed

 Insider Risk for AI